ngk2017/ncfunderhack/whitepaper-draft.md

 Blockchain discussion

 Roles:

 Define and describe actor in context

 Problem/solution with respect to outcome of hackathon Issuer

 Individual investor

 Institutional Investor

-Trust Agent Broker-Dealer, Bank, Attorney
+Trust Agent: Broker-Dealer, Bank, Attorney

 Money transmitter

 Funding portal

 SEC

 State Regulator

 Defining the functionality of the tech solution

 		Objects
 		Functions
 		APIs

 Repeat blockchain rationale in context of solution.

 	What kind of blockchain do we need?
 		Depends.
 How do you want to do business?